Religious art: Hindu art

-Hinduism, with its 1 billion followers, it makes up about 15% of the world's population and as such the culture that ensues it is full of different aspects of life that are effected by art.
-There are 64 traditional arts that are followed that start with the classics of music and range all the way to the application and adornment of jewellery.
-Since religion and culture are inseparable with Hinduism recurring symbols such as the gods and their reincarnations, the lotus flower, extra limbs, and even the traditional arts make their appearances in many sculptures, paintings, music, and dance.
+Hinduism, with its 1.2 billion followers, makes up about 15% of the world's population and as such Hindu art is incredibly varied.
+There are 64 traditional arts, which include music styles, jewelry, and painting.
+Hindu symbols such as the gods and their reincarnations, the lotus flower, extra limbs, and even the traditional arts make their appearances in many secular sculptures, paintings, music, and dance.
+Some symbols, such as the lotus, are also found in other Indian religions such as Sikhism and Jainism.
+In Hindu art, the god Vishnu is portrayed with a conch, a lotus, a mace, and a wheel.

 Islamic art

 A specimen of Islamic sacred art: in the Great Mosque of Kairouan in Tunisia, the upper part of the mihrab (prayer niche) is decorated with 9th-century lusterware tiles and painted intertwined vegetal motifs.

 A prohibition against depicting representational images in religious art, as well as the naturally decorative nature of Arabic script, led to the use of calligraphic decorations, which usually involved repeating geometrical patterns and vegetal forms (arabesques) that expressed ideals of order and nature.
 These were used on religious architecture, carpets, and handwritten documents.
 Islamic art has reflected this balanced, harmonious world-view.
 It focuses on spiritual essence rather than physical form.

 While there has been an aversion to potential idol worship through Islamic history, this is a distinctly modern Sunni view.
 Persian miniatures, along with medieval depictions of Muhammad and angels in Islam, stand as prominent examples contrary to the modern Sunni tradition.
 Also, Shi'a Muslims are much less averse to the depiction of figures, including the Prophet's as long as the depiction is respectful.